-Amy is a researcher with experience in a range of social and applied neuropsychological research.
-After completing her BSc in experimental psychology, she worked on a large-scale study of mental health outcomes for injured armed services personnel where she gained insights into the opportunities and obstacles presented by longitudinal research.
-Amy then went on to study for an MSc in neuroscience and communication, after which she received a Marie-Curie Sklodowska fellowship to work in Germany at an applied research institute on the neurocognitive benefits of speech enhancement technology.
+Amy joined CEI with experience in a range of social and applied neuropsychological research areas.
+She previously worked on a study of mental health outcomes for injured armed services personnel where she gained insights into the opportunities and obstacles presented by large-scale longitudinal research.
+She then received a Marie-Curie Sklodowska fellowship to work in Germany at an applied research institute on the neurocognitive benefits of speech enhancement technology.